Shuiliangwu/A-GNN-based-Imbalanced-Learning-Approach-for-Fraud-Detection/README.md

 # PC-GNN

-This is the author implementation of "[Pick and Choose: A GNN-based Imbalanced Learning Approach for Fraud Detection](https://dl.acm.org/doi/abs/10.1145/3442381.3449989)" (WebConf 2021).
+This is our implementation of "[Pick and Choose: A GNN-based Imbalanced Learning Approach for Fraud Detection](https://dl.acm.org/doi/abs/10.1145/3442381.3449989)" (WebConf 2021).

-Slides and video can be found [here](https://ponderly.github.io/).

-[Yang Liu](https://ponderly.github.io/), [Xiang Ao](https://aoxaustin.github.io/), Zidi Qin, Jianfeng Chi, Jinghua Feng, Hao Yang and [Qing He](http://people.ucas.ac.cn/~heqing?language=en).

 ## Requirements